Custom Elements

 Instructions for consuming the custom elements bundle vary depending on the bundler you're using.
 These examples will help your users consume your components with webpack and Rollup.

-The following examples assume your component library is published to NPM as my-library.
+.
 You should change this to the name you actually publish your library with.

 Users will need to install your library before importing them.